Preserving the Hermiticity of the One-Body Density Matrix for a Non-Interacting Fermi Gas: Introduction

-In practice Hohenberg-Kohn-Sham theory hinges on finding approximate expressions for the above density functionals, where perhaps the simplest is provided by the local-density approximation which assumes a simple form of $\rho$ that is locally valid even for inhomogeneous systems~\cite{vanzylanalytical2003,bracksemiclassical2018}.
-Although this approximation is an excellent theoretical starting point it often fails to capture the complete physics of a given non-interacting Fermi gas since it neglects the effects of inhomogeneities.
-For non-uniform systems the exact ODM (and therefore exact density functionals) are in general not known, but density gradient corrections to the local-density approximation can be computed through various techniques~\cite{hohenberginhomogeneous1964,bracksemiclassical2018,joubertdensity1998,vanzyl2014,trappe2016}.
-A subset of these techniques include different semiclassical $\hbar$-expansions, three popular methods being the Kirzhnitz method (KODM)~\cite{kirzhnitsfield1967,grossgradient1981,chongreinterpretation1995,salasnichkirzhnits2007}, the Wigner-Kirkwood method (WKODM)~\cite{kirkwoodquantum1933}, and the method of Grammaticos and Voros (GVODM)~\cite{grammaticossemiclassical1979}.
-In reference~\cite{putajakirzhnits2012} the KODM was derived up to second order in $\hbar$ for arbitrary $d\geq 1$-dimensions.
-Furthermore, in reference~\cite{bracksemiclassical2018} the $d\geq 1$-dimensional WKODM method is discussed although the ODM is not explicitly derived, and in references~\cite{redjatisemiclassical2019,bencheikhhermitian2016,bencheikhmanifestly2016} the GVODM is derived to second order in $\hbar$ for $d=1,2,3,4$-dimensions.
+A {particular} subset of {gradient correction} techniques includes different semiclassical $\hbar$ expansions, with three popular methods being the Kirzhnitz method (KODM)~\cite{kirzhnitsfield1967,grossgradient1981,chongreinterpretation1995,salasnichkirzhnits2007}, the Wigner-Kirkwood method (WKODM)~\cite{kirkwoodquantum1933}, and the {Grammaticos-Voros} method (GVODM)~\cite{grammaticossemiclassical1979}.
+In reference~\cite{putajakirzhnits2012} the KODM was derived up to second order in $\hbar$ for arbitrary $d$ {spatial} dimensions.
+Furthermore, in reference~\cite{bracksemiclassical2018} the $d$-dimensional WKODM method is discussed although the ODM is not explicitly derived, and in references~\cite{redjatisemiclassical2019,bencheikhhermitian2016,bencheikhmanifestly2016} the GVODM is derived to second order in $\hbar$ for $d=1,2,3,4$-dimensions.
 Although in each case the ODMs were all derived for a zero temperature non-interacting Fermi gas in the presence of a position-dependent external potential, they can still be used to account for the effects of finite temperature and internal interactions, see references~\cite{bencheikhmanifestly2016,vanzylgradient2011}.